Neptune-Sky/SFSModInstaller/README.md

 # How to Use
 1. Use the `Open Mods Folder` button in the Mod Loader menu of the game.
-2. Download `ModInstaller.dll` from the latest release in the pain shown on the right.
+2. Download `ModInstaller.dll` from the latest release in the pane shown on the right.
 3. Drag and drop the DLL into the folder, then close and re-open the game.

 # Adding Your Own Mods